cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 ## Workflows

-In a deployment of multi-service application which utilizes Component in it's architecture, there is a need to extend the lifecycle management of the application deployment by cascading down the workflows executions.
-Which start execution from the root deployment to every Component in the architecture (also if it is a multi-Component and multi-layer architecture), and will traverse the deployments "tree" from the root deployment (application's deployment) according to inherit execution and architecture dependencies from the blueprint.
+In a deployment of multi-service application which utilizes Component in it’s architecture, there is a need to extend the lifecycle management of the application deployment by cascading down the workflows executions.
+This will start the execution from the root deployment to every Component in the architecture (also if it is a multi-Component and multi-layer architecture), and will traverse the deployments “tree” from the root deployment (application’s deployment) according to inherit execution and architecture dependencies from the blueprint.

-Cascading behaviour is applied on all Cloudify builtin workflows (for example: heal, scale, and etc) by default, also all custom workflows are cascading by default.
+Cascading behaviour is applied on all Cloudify builtin workflows (for example: heal, scale, and etc) out of the box, and all custom workflows are cascading by default.
 Also the current execution options of a workflow will be applied for cascading workflow, like canceling/resuming/queuing/scheduling a workflow.
-Notice that cascading custom workflows *requires* it's definition in every Component in the application, which also allows custom behaviour in every Component so different layers/parts of the application can act uniformly or separate at all.
+Notice that cascading custom workflows requires it’s definition in every Component in the application, which also allows custom behaviour in every Component so different layers/parts of the application can act uniformly or independently.

-Example for defining *not* cascading custom workflow:
+Example for defining not cascading custom workflow:

 {{< highlight  yaml >}}
 workflows: